Lorna Carroll PGDip MBACP (Registered and Accredited)

 I offer support for a further whole range of issues - divorce, substance or alcohol dependency, eating disorders, anxiety resulting from medical concerns, anger and trauma.
 This is not an exhaustive list - there are many other issues which may bring you to counselling, and I will endeavour to support you, whatever your worry or concern.
 I trained as a person-centred counsellor, which is a talking therapy, however I also provide CBT and integrative counselling.

-I am available seven days and evenings a week for Skype counselling, subject to available appointments, and Monday to Saturday daytime and evenings for face-to-face counselling.
+I am available six days and evenings a week for Skype counselling, subject to available appointments, and Monday to Friday for face-to-face counselling.

 My fees are £35 for a one-hour face-to-face counselling session, £15 for an initial 30-minute face-to-face assessment and £35 for a one-hour Skype counselling session.
 Couples counselling is £45 for a one-hour session and family and group therapy (for three or more people) is £50.